Create a question set

 f.
 At the top right of your question set, type the number of points you want to allocate per question.

 g.
 To manage the questions in your set, click Questions in the Set.
 This will expand your available options so you can add or remove questions.

-4. Add a question set to a content area
+4. Add a test to a content area

 a.
 In a content area, hover your mouse over Assessments and click Test.